viincenb/epidocker/README.md

 * Check that Node is installed by running `node --version`, you should have something like 8.* or 9.*.<br>
   - In case you don't have at least Node 8, run `sudo npm install -g n` and `n latest`.
 This should do the update.<br>
 * Then you'll be able to `sudo npm install -g epidocker`<br>

+## Changelog

+__1.4.3__
+- Update script now update epidocker Docker image
+- Epidocker Docker image has changed to allow graphical projects rendering.
+Be sure to use _devswoop/epidocker_ when you're using epidocker (Do not worry, the image is used by default by epidocker).
+- --graphic flag defaults to true

 ## Update